jeog/TOSDataBridge/README_JAVA.md

         blockDT.removeTopic(Topic.LAST); // items go back into pre-cache

+        blockDT.containsItem('SPY'); // false
+        blockDT.containsItemPreCached('SPY') // true

     }catch(LibraryNotLoaded){
-        // init(...) was not successfull or the library was freed (all methods can throw this) }catch(CLibException){
+        // init(...) was not successfull or the library was freed }catch(CLibException){
-        // an error was thrown from the C Lib (see CError.java) (all methods can throw this) }catch(InvalidItemOrTopic){
+        // an error was thrown from the C Lib (see CError.java) }catch(InvalidItemOrTopic){
         // item string was empty, too long, or null; topic enum was null or NULL_TOPIC }